sshahriyar/org.eclipse.tracecompass/org.eclipse.tracecompass.totalads.core/README.md

 	       And append the following ":your_path"/mongodb/bin" to PATH.

-	       Replace your_path with the actual path in the system and restart terminal
+	       Replace your path with the actual path in the system and restart terminal

 8. Start MongoDB.
 If you installed it directly on your OS from the URL in 6, then it may have already been started or will start on a reboot automatically.
 An alternate way to start mongodb is as follows: cd mongodb mongod --dbpath data/db/

 9. Now right click on org.eclipse.tracecompass.totalads.core and run as Eclipse application.
-Once the new Eclipse instance is launched click on Windows->Perspective menu to pen a new perspective TotalADS.
+Once the new Eclipse instance is launched click on Windows->Perspective menu to open a new perspective TotalADS.
 The next time you can just select "Eclipse Application" from the Run (or Debug) icon in the toolbar.

 10. You are all done setting up Tracecompass and TotalADS.
 User guide and a developer's guide for TotalADS are available at the following URL: